CyberCoral/DiscordChatExporter/Readme.md

 ## Terms of use<sup>[[?]](https://github.com/Tyrrrz/.github/blob/master/docs/why-so-political.md)</sup>

-By using this project or its source code, for any purpose and in any shape or form, you grant your **implicit agreement** to all the following statements:
+By using this project or its source code, for any purpose and in any shape or form, **you don't grant any agreement to any political opinion the author of this fork or the original repository**:

+-Not political, mentions of Ukraine, the Russo-Ukrainian war or similar have been deleted or replaced from this file with this message.-

-- You **condemn Russia and its military aggression against Ukraine**
+- You **condemn Russia and its military aggression against Ukraine** -Not political, mentions of Ukraine, the Russo-Ukrainian war or similar have been deleted from this file.-

 - You **recognize that Russia is an occupant that unlawfully invaded a sovereign state**
 - You **support Ukraine's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas**
 - You **reject false narratives perpetuated by Russian state propaganda**